mpi4jax/mpi4jax/paper.md

 The implementation of a primitive in `mpi4jax` consists of two parts:

 1. A Python module, registering a new primitive with JAX.
 JAX primitives consist of an _abstract evaluation_ rule and several _translation rules_.
-The former is used by the compiler to infer the output shapes and data types without running the actual computation, while _translation rules_ determine the specific computational kernel and prepare the input buffers.
-A different _translation rule_ is necessary for every type of backend, such as CPUs, GPUs and TPUs.
+Abstract evaluation rules are used by the compiler to infer the output shapes and data types without running the actual computation, while _translation rules_ determine the specific computational kernel and prepare the input buffers.
-On specific primitives we also define the _transposition rule_ in order to support reverse mode Automatic Differentiation.

    In particular, we need to ensure that all numerical input data is of the expected type (e.g., by converting Python integers to the C type `uintptr_t`) before passing it on to XLA.
 A different translation rule is necessary for every type of backend, such as CPUs, GPUs and TPUs.